-To develop an effective community engagement strategy, provide information about potential stakeholders, local resources, and community assets, a Core Team of municipal officials was formed (Table 3-1).
+To develop an effective community engagement strategy, provide information about potential stakeholders, local resources, and community assets, a Core Team of municipal officials was formed.
 This Core Team also played a primary role in guiding the planning process and informing the development of meaningful goals and actions.
-In addition, they offered insights into key stakeholders to engage and provided guidance and input on the development of the Plan over the course of several meetings, interviews, and inquiries.
+In addition, they offered insights on key stakeholders to engage and provided guidance and input on the development of the Plan over the course of several meetings, interviews, and inquiries.